-The expanded uncertainty (coverage factor of 2) is $2s{\text{filter}}$.
+The expanded uncertainty (coverage factor of 2) was calculated as $2s{filter}$ [2].
 Representative curves for the certified transmittance values and associated expanded uncertainties in transmittance are shown in Figures 1 (a) and (b).
-The certified values and uncertainties are listed in the data file on the accompanying floppy disk.
+The certified values and uncertainties are listed in the data file on the accompanying CD.